Sunday Night® Intense Chocolate Loaf Cake

 Stir together the coffee and Kahula (if using).
 While the cake is still warm, poke a few holes in it with a toothpick and use a pastry brush to apply the coffee soaking liquid to the tops and side of the bread, allowing it to the soak in.
 Allow the to cool completely.

 To serve, place the cake on a large platter.
-Heat the Sunday Night Chocolate Premium Dessert Sauce in a microwave oven on high for 30 seconds.
+Remove the lid from a jar of Sunday Night Chocolate Sauce and warm the jar in a microwave oven on high for 30 seconds.
 Pour desired amount of the sauce over the loaf.
 Cut into slices.
 Serve with additional chocolate sauce on the side.

 Tips From Eileen